-Enrollment Comments: This course is designed for life science majors but not
+Enrollment Comments: This course is designed for life science majors but not intended for math majors.
+Must be taken concurrently with PHYS111.

 PHYS112.
 University Physics II (4)

 In this calculus-based physics course, students are introduced to foundational concepts of physics using differentiation and integration techniques.
 Topics include oscillations, electricity, magnetism, electromagnetic induction, and the properties of light waves.
 Course includes a mandatory lab component.
 Successful completion of this course requires passing both PHYS112 and PHYS112L with a C- or better in a concurrent semester.
 Satisfies general education science lab requirements if taken concurrently with PHYS112L.